future-proof-iot/RIOT/README.md

 We co-author the SUIT standard proposed by IETF to secure IoT software updates.
 The [SUIT specifications](https://tools.ietf.org/html/draft-ietf-suit-manifest-09) specify a security architecture, and the necessary metadata and cryptography to secure software updates, applicable on microcontroller-based devices, such as the ones RIOT runs on.
 We integrate SUIT support for secure firmware updates as described in our [publication on this topic](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8725488).
-We support a SUIT-compliant workflow as depicted below, which is the blueprint for the AirMonitor demo.
+We support a SUIT-compliant workflow as depicted below, which is the blueprint for the AirMonitor demo, shown in a [video tutorial](videos/riot-suit.mp4) we provide.

-To try this functionality, start with the [suit_update example](examples/suit_update).
+To try this functionality on your own hardware (an nrf52840dk board for instance) start with the [suit_update example](examples/suit_update).

 <a href="https://github.com/future-proof-iot/H2020-Sparta-D6-2-Sparta-RIOT-fp">
   <img alt="SUIT" src="https://raw.githubusercontent.com/future-proof-iot/H2020-Sparta-D6-2-Sparta-RIOT-fp/deliverable-6-2/doc/figures/SUIT-update-workflow.jpg" width="700">